compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/explore_genome_resources.md

 ### Primary use
 It is a tool to explore annotated breast cancer transcriptomic data (DNA microarrays and RNA-seq) of published data.
 It can be used to explore the expression of genes of interest in breast cancer.
+The information that is available comprises characteristics, functions and role of genes that play a role in oncogenesis.

 # Interpreted databases

 # VICC paper (search.cancervariants.org)
 Variant Interpretation for Cancer Consortium: It is a web interface that combines and interprets six different